hungovercoders-blog/datagriff/dataGriff/_posts/2022-11-07-docker-beer/2022-11-06-docker-beer.md

 - You'll need a decent IDE - I use [visual studio code](https://code.visualstudio.com/download).
 - Ideally you should have [git](https://git-scm.com/downloads) installed.
 - You'll need to install [docker](https://docs.docker.com/get-docker/).
 I highly recommend going through the docker tutorial once you have it installed, its very cool.
+- You'll need a [docker account](https://hub.docker.com/signup) which you can get for free.
+- You'll need an [azure account](https://azure.microsoft.com/en-gb/) which you can get for free.
+-
 ## Setup your Codebase

 In your favourite IDE setup a folder structure like the following.